samumantha/2023_presentations/202306_reproducibility.md

 ### Recording computational steps

-In general: scripted solutions are more reproducible than single runs, however depending on scripting skills you might run into limitations as soon as computational steps get more or more timeconsuming.
+In general: scripted solutions are more reproducible than separate runs, however depending on scripting skills you might run into limitations as soon as computational steps get more or more timeconsuming.

 Workflow tools to the rescue: